Nycto/PicoModal/README.md

 * __afterShow__: Registers a callback to invoke when the modal is shown
 * __beforeClose__: Registers a callback to invoke before the modal is closed
 * __afterClose__: Registers a callback to invoke when the modal is closed
-* __focus__: Whether to automatically set focus on the first focusable element within this modal when it opens.
-This defaults to `true`.

 License
 -------